Sean-w94/atmos/article/article.md

 Streams are built on [EventEmitters][], which have a default soft limit of 11 listeners.
 Nothing breaks if this limit is met, however a warning of a potential memory leak is displayed.
 We happen to be creating eleven pipelines and attaching them all to the same stream.
 This leads to an `end` event listener getting added to the `stream` object eleven times.
 Since we know it's not a memory leak, we call `stream.setMaxListeners` and bump the limit from 11 to 12 to avoid outputting the warning.

 If we wanted to added hundreds of channels, we could pass an object as the second argument to each of the `.pipe(stream)` calls.
-The object would contain an `end` property with a value of `false`, e.g.
+The object would contain an `end` property with a value of `false`:

 ```js
 source(TOPIC_A).pipe(channel(TOPIC_A)).pipe(stream, {end: false})